gaultier/blog/odin_and_musl.md

-# Odin and musl: Write Odin programs for the Raspberry Pi Zero
+Title: Odin and musl: Write Odin programs for the Raspberry Pi Zero
+Tags: Odin, Musl, ARM, Cross-compilation
+---

 Odin is becoming my favorite tool as a Software Engineer.
 It's a fantastic programming language.
 I have purchased some time ago a Raspberry Pi Zero, and I found myself wanting to write command-line Odin programs for it.